Mid-term evaluation of the project for the conservation of Protected Areas in Albania

 Funding Agenzia Italiana per la Cooperazione allo Sviluppo (AICS)

 The project, A.C.A.P. aims to contribute to the protection of the Protected Areas of Albania as defined by the NAPA – National Agency of Protected Areas in the 2015-2020 Short and Medium-Term Strategic Program.
-In particular, it aims to strengthen the management and conservation measures of the Llogara National Park (Municipality of Vlora), of the Protected Landscape of Vjosa-Narta (Vlora Municipality), of the National Park of Monte Tomorri (Municipality of Berat, Skrapar, Poliçan ), of the Bredhi National Park I Hotoves-Dangelli (Municipality of Permet and Kelcyre), and of the surrounding areas.
-The project also aims to improve the governance of Protected Areas; increase the infrastructural, managerial and technical capacities of the RAPA – Local Agencies of the Protected Areas; to reduce the impact of local communities residing in Protected Areas and neighboring areas and to raise awareness among the local population of environmental issues through awareness-raising activities in schools, on the territory (with information panels) and through information campaigns.
+In particular, it aims to strengthen the management and conservation measures of the Llogara National Park (Municipality of Vlora), of the Protected Landscape of Vjosa-Narta (Vlora Municipality), of the National Park of Monte Tomorri (Municipality of Berat, Skrapar, Poliçan ), of the Bredhi National Park I Hotoves-Dangelli (Municipality of Permet and Kelcyre), and of their surrounding areas.
+The project also aims to improve the governance of Protected Areas; increase the infrastructural, managerial and technical capacities of the RAPA – Local Agencies of the Protected Areas; to reduce the impact of local communities residing in Protected Areas and neighbouring areas and to raise awareness among the local population of environmental issues through awareness-raising activities in schools, on the territory (with information panels) and through information campaigns.

 The mid-term evaluation of the A.C.A.P. project, carried out by ARCO Researchers, intends to investigate what has been achieved in the first 18 months of the project in terms of expected results and specific objectives, as well as recognizing the strengths, weaknesses, opportunities and threats relating to the project as a whole.
 Finally it aims at formulating the necessary recommendations to improve future effectiveness of the intervention.